OpenMatchmaking/spotter/README.md

   Pay attention to this `consume/5` method.
 I recommend to send async messages to GenServer that will be consumed later, so that when the message is processing a single thread wouldn't be blocked.
   After that just specify this `CustomWorker` in your OTP application with supervisor and invoke `GenServer.start_link/3`.

-  3. Add the connection with the worker to yor application
+  3. Add the connection with the worker to your application

   ```elixir
   defmodule CustomApp do